 Mindfulness is easier said than done—especially at work.
 Everyday fatigue, new challenges, looming deadlines, and agitated coworkers are all obstacles to our peace of mind.
-But with a new year comes our renewed resolve to focus and kick butt, so we asked four mindfulness experts how we can boost our inner office vitality through enhanced awareness, boundaries, and kindness.
+So we asked four mindfulness experts how we can boost our inner office vitality through enhanced awareness, boundaries, and kindness.

 (Courtesy of Steph Stern)